Football Sports Development Limited

-Football Sports Development Limited (FSDL) is an Indian company established to operate the Indian Super League, the top tier football league in India.
+Football Sports Development Limited (FSDL) is an Indian company established to operate the Indian Super League, the top tier football league in India until 2025.
 The company is run as a subsidiary of Reliance.
-FSDL serves as the commercial partners of All India Football Federation.
+FSDL served as the commercial partners of All India Football Federation, until 8 December 2025 when the Master Rights Agreement (MRA) with AIFF to operate the Indian Super League expired.